ndrag/wfg/README.md

 * Run `sail npm run watch-poll`
 * View the dev site at `localhost`.

+**Note: Do not push directly to the main branch!
+Create a release branch from main, add your feature branches, and merge it to main - at which point it'll be automatically pushed to the live server.**

 ## Production Deployment

 Production build and deployment are handled by Amazon CodeBuild.
 When a changes is made to the main branch, CodeBuild will spin up a Docker container based on your `buildspec.yml` & `Dockerfile`, build your code & image, and provide them to your AWS ecosystem.
+CodePipeline will then call the ECS prod deployment service.

 ## Useful resources